Nils Kölling (Koelling)

 Genomics · Computational Biology · Machine Learning

-In 2019 I joined Genomics plc, a genome analysis company founded by scientists from the University of Oxford.
-At Genomics plc, I work on generating and interpreting genetic association data for drug target discovery and precision health.
+From 2019—2023 I worked at Genomics plc, a genomics biotech founded by scientists from the University of Oxford.
+At Genomics plc, I worked on generating and interpreting genetic association data for drug target discovery and precision health and led the Therapeutics Data Science team.

 Before, I was a postdoctoral researcher at the University of Oxford with Professor Andrew Wilkie and Professor Anne Goriely at the Weatherall Institute of Molecular Medicine (WIMM), and Professor Gil McVean at the Oxford Big Data Institute (BDI).
 I was also a Junior Research Fellow (JRF) in Wolfson College.